Filtering

 logana app.log -i "--field level=ERROR"

-# Include filter with highlight color
+# Include filter with highlight color (flags before pattern)

-logana app.log -i "--bg Red error"
+logana app.log -i "--bg red error"

 # Date range filter